veltzer/demos-lang-bash/src/examples_standalone/catching_oom_kills/README.md

 # Catching OOM kills

-This example shows how to catch oom kills of your process
+This example shows how to catch OOM kills of your process

 References:
 - [link](https://stackoverflow.com/questions/17799815/detect-when-process-quits-or-is-being-killed-due-out-of-memory)